Richard P. Smiraglia

-Richard P. Smiraglia is an American information scientist and prominent figure in the field of knowledge organization.
+Richard Paul Smiraglia is an American information scientist and prominent figure in the field of knowledge organization.
 Smiraglia is an emeritus professor in the School of Information Studies at the University of Wisconsin–Milwaukee.
-He is editor-in-chief of the journal Knowledge Organization and a cataloging theorist perhaps best known for his work concerning two concepts pertaining to bibliographic control, information retrieval, and knowledge organization: a definition of the meaning of a “work” derived from empirical and semiotic analysis, and “instantiation,” the phenomenon of an information object realized in time.
+He served as editor of the journal Knowledge Organization from 2005 to 2020.
+He is a cataloging theorist perhaps best known for his work concerning two concepts pertaining to bibliographic control, information retrieval, and knowledge organization: a definition of the meaning of a “work” derived from empirical and semiotic analysis, and “instantiation,” the phenomenon of an information object realized in time.

-Smiraglia, a one-time flautist who holds a B.A. in music from Lewis & Clark College (1973), is also known for his work concerning music description and music information storage and retrieval He earned a Masters of Divinity from The General Theological Seminary of the Episcopal Church (1997) as well and is an Episcopalian priest.
-Currently Professor and member of the Information Organization Research Group at the University of Wisconsin–Milwaukee, Smiraglia has taught at Long Island University (1993-2009), Columbia University (1987-1993), and University of Illinois at Urbana-Champaign (1974-1986).
+Smiraglia is also known for his work concerning music description and music information storage and retrieval He earned a Masters of Divinity and was ordained as an Episcopal priest in 1998.
+Smiraglia has taught at the University of Wisconsin–Milwaukee (2009–13), Long Island University (1993–2009), Columbia University (1987–93), and University of Illinois at Urbana-Champaign (1974–86).

+Early life and education

+Smiraglia was born in New York City on March 18, 1952, to Marcia Jane Hinds Jacob Smiraglia and guitarist Sylvio Carl Smiraglia (known professionally as Sal Salvador).

+He received a B.A. degree in music from Lewis & Clark College in 1973 and his M.L.S. from Indiana University in 1974.
+He completed a Ph.D. in the Graduate Library School of the University of Chicago in 1992.
+While on the faculty of Long Island University, he attended the General Theological Seminary, where he received the M.Div. degree in 1997.